According to Tax Foundation, Estonia’s top score in 2022 is driven mainly by four positive features of its tax code:

 - It has a flat 20 per cent tax on individual income.
 The tax is not applied in the case of distributed dividends that have already been taxed with a corporate income tax (see above).

 - Its property tax applies only to the value of land, rather than to the value of real property or capital.

 - It has a territorial tax system that exempts 100 per cent of foreign profits earned by domestic corporations from domestic taxation, with few restrictions.

 A simple tax system means less hassle

 A clear advantage of Estonia’s tax system is that companies spend less time on tax compliance than they would in any other country in the OECD.
 For example, in an average OECD country, 42 hours per year are used by companies to comply with just corporate income taxes.
 In Estonia, the figure is five hours.
-Other taxes, such as the value added tax (VAT) also have a low compliance burden.
+The report also stresses that other taxes, such as the value added tax (VAT), also have a low compliance burden.